Radiation Detection and Survey Devices

 • Workers in industrial environments where radiation is used

-• Examples: nuclear power plant workers or employees at radiation sterilizing facilities
+• Examples: nuclear power plant workers or employees at radiation sterilizing facilities, nuclear medicine facilities, etc.

 • Where are personal dosimeters usually worn?